DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial6.md

 - Hindsight bias say we knew what was going to happen when we really didn't (e.g. 'I knew this would happen')

 **d.
 Pros and cons of overconfidence**

-predictions are more optimistic when
-- the event forecasted is in the more distant future
-- when a person has committed to a course of action (e.g. practise a lot)
+Research shows that predictions about the future tend to be more optimistic when the event forecasted is in the more distant future or when a person has committed to a course of action.

-When these conditions are met, excessive optimism may be useful in enhancing performance
+When these conditions are met, excessive optimism may be useful in enhancing performance.
+Otherwise, it can lead to biased decision-making.

 **2*.
 Is miscalibration greater for easy questions or hard questions?
 Is it greater when we look at 50% confidence ranges or 98% confidence ranges?**
-- miscalibration tends to be greater for hard questions
-- underconfident in the case of easy questions
-- hard-easy effect
+Miscalibration  tends  to  be  greater  for  hard  questions.
+Sometimes  one  can  even  be underconfident  in  the  case  of  easy  questions.
+This  is  called  the  hard-easy  effect.
+Also, miscalibration tends to be greater in the tails (98% ranges vs. 50% ranges).

+### 3. Provide  an  example  where  someone  can  be  both  excessively  optimistic  and miscalibrated at the same time.

+Many examples could be provided.
+To repeat the one from the chapter, let’s suppose you are about to bowl with your friends.
+In standard 10-pin bowling, 300 is the maximum score, and 200 an excellent one.
+You are feeling buoyant today and boldly predict 225 as your score, with a 90% confidence range of between 200 and 250.
+Over the year you have averaged 175, with 90% of your results falling within 50 points of this magnitude (i.e., between 125 and 225).
+On the basis of your season record, you are excessively optimistic (by 50 points).
+Moreover, you are miscalibrated, with your confidence interval being only 50% as wide as it should be.

 **4*.
 Overconfidence does not quickly dissipate via learning because of the existence of contributing biases.
 Explain.**
-- Existence of overconfidence
-- Self-attribution bias, the tendency for people to attribute successes or good outcomes to their own abilities, while blaiming failures to circumstances beyond their control
-  - retards the learning process
+- Self-attribution bias, the tendency for people to attribute successes or good outcomes to their own abilities, while blaming failures on circumstances beyond their control, can lead to an increase  in  overconfidence.
+Suppose  an  overconfident  individual  observes  personal performance  outcomes  that  are  logically  a  combination  of  external  and  internal  (to  the individual) forces.
+If things go well, the thinking will be that this is because of great ability, skill or knowledge (much more so than an objective consideration of circumstances would warrant), and the result will be an increase in overconfidence.
+On the other hand, adverse events, being only moderately ascribed to personal forces, will not lead to symmetric (but of opposite sign) revisions in overconfidence.
+As it were, people “learn” to be overconfident.

-- hindsight bias, which pushes people into thinking that 'they knew it all along' Going hand-in-hand with hindsight bias is confirmation bias, the tendency to search out evidence consistent with one's prior beliefs
+- Another contributing bias is hindsight bias, which pushes people into thinking that “they knew it all along.”
+- Going hand in hand with hindsight bias is confirmation bias, the tendency to search out evidence consistent with one’s prior beliefs and to ignore conflicting data.
-  - Confirmation bias may contribute too

 ### 5*.
 In 2007 the New England Patriots (an American football team) had a banner year winning all 16 regular season games.